Estate and gift tax exemptions for 2015-2016

-- Gifts of educational expenses.
-These are unlimited as long as you make a direct payment to the educational institution for tuition only.
+- Gifts of educational expenses are unlimited as long as you make a direct payment to the educational institution for tuition only.
 Books, supplies and living expenses do not qualify.

-- Gifts of medical expenses.
-These, too, are unlimited as long as they are paid directly to the medical facility.
+- Gifts of medical expenses are also unlimited, as long as they are paid directly to the medical facility.

 In estate planning, you also must consider the unified credit.
 It gets its name because the federal gift tax and estate tax are integrated into one unified tax system.